Giancarlo Rastelli: American period

 On 7 September 1961, Rastelli won a NATO scholarship at the Mayo Clinic in Rochester, Minnesota.
-There he learnt cardiology with a brand-new approach due to the teachings of Drs.
-Jeremy Swan and John W. Kirklin.
+There he learnt cardiology with a brand-new approach due to the teachings of Jeremy Swan and John W. Kirklin.
 His two surgical techniques, Rastelli 1 and Rastelli 2, have been fundamental in the classification of both truncus arteriosus and transposition of the great vessels.
 He never left Italy, and paid for children's travel and hosted them in his house near the Clinic; sometimes to save money he used to season salad with hard-boiled eggs (a low price source of proteins).
 The next years saw children coming from Parma – and other countries – to Rochester in order to be assisted.
 The first child to be operated by Rastelli was a four-year-old boy named Paolo Ravesi, who was affected by atrioventricular canal (partial type) and who had undergone surgery in Italy without success.
 In 1968 Rastelli operated on his second patient, the son of one of his colleagues in Parma, Pietro Maniscalco; since birth he had suffered from coarctation of the aorta, a condition thought to be inoperable in Italy.
 He had been diagnosed with Hodgkin lymphoma in 1964, and as he grew sicker, he had to trust his colleagues to perform more of the care for his patients.
 He developed a new surgical approach named to the repair of transposition of the great vessels, also known as the Rastelli 1 procedure.
 On 19 December 1969, Paolo Frugoni, a six-year-old boy with TGV, came to Mayo Clinic in search of medical assistance.
-Despite his poor health, Rastelli wanted to assist the surgeon at all costs during the surgery; the operation was a success and this was be the last one to which Rastelli assisted before his death three weeks afterward.
+Despite his poor health, Rastelli wanted to assist the surgeon at all costs during the surgery; the operation was a success and this was to be the last one at which Rastelli assisted before his death three weeks afterward.
+Children and their families would cross the ocean to seek treatment by him; he used to visit children for free in Italy and then he would make sure they could face the overseas journey at the Mayo Clinic.